Switzerland Road Trip: The Best Switzerland Itinerary for 5 Days

-A Switzerland road trip is one of the best ways to see the soaring mountains and emerald lakes the country is known for and this Switzerland itinerary for 5 days will help you plot your path.
+With all the twisting mountain roads, glistening emerald lakes and cozy valley villages, a Switzerland road trip is one of the best ways to experience the breathtaking country, and this Switzerland itinerary for 5 days will help you plot your path.
 The fast-paced route begins and ends in Zurich, never pausing in any place for more than one night.
 But in turn, you’ll get a well-balanced blend of big city sightseeing, quiet villages, stunning castles and scenic hikes.

 If you want to prioritize museums and historic sites over nature and outdoor adventures (or vice versa), adjustment suggestions are made throughout.
 Since most days include a little of both, you can devote more time to whichever suits your travel style best.
 And with an average of fewer than 100 miles on the road per day, you won’t waste too much time behind the wheel.